 80’s – 90’s

-The 1980s brought us adult stores, where the public could easily enter in to buy whatever delight tickled their fancy.
+The 1980s were revolutionary for the history of sex toys.
+This era brought us adult stores, where the public could easily enter in to buy whatever delight tickled their fancy.
 Except for Alabama.
 They kept laws on the books until 1998 that criminalized the sale of sex toys.
 We wonder what the borders looked like, women in droves going to a neighboring state, to buy their fantasies.
 Even here in Texas, there is still a law on the books that states that it is illegal to operate a motor vehicle containing more than three sex toys.
 Hope they don’t peek inside of our trunks when we get pulled over.

 The 1990s brought us the rabbit-style vibrator (thanks, Japan) and the ultimate TV show, Sex and the City.
 The characters’ frank discussions about sexuality opened the door to normalize sex toys in society.
 Sex toys gained acceptance and companies worked to develop the latest and greatest items to keep up with demand.
 And we would like to thank them for a job well done.